Hartford Chiefs

 The Hartford Chiefs was the final name of the American minor league baseball franchise representing Hartford, Connecticut, that played in the Eastern League (then Class A) between 1938 and 1952.

-The Hartford team, which played at Bulkeley Stadium, was known as the Bees from 1939–43 and in 1945; it was called the Laurels in 1938 and 1944 (although Baseball America's Encyclopedia of Minor League Baseball calls the 1938 team the "Bees"); and then renamed the "Chiefs" for the final seven years of its existence, 1946–52.
-It was affiliated for all 15 of its seasons with the Boston Braves, and the Bees/Chiefs nickname switch for the Hartford club is probably a result of the parent team's temporary and unsuccessful renaming as the Boston Bees from 1936–40.
-The 1944 Laurels were recognized as one of the 100 greatest minor league teams of all time.
+The Hartford franchise was an affiliate of the Boston Braves for each of its 15 seasons.
+It played at Bulkeley Stadium, and was known as the Bees from 1938 to 1945.
+It was also called the Laurels due to reporting by The Hartford Times, the city's afternoon newspaper.
+The 1944 Hartford club was recognized as one of the 100 greatest minor league teams of all time.
+The team was renamed the "Chiefs" in 1946, five years after its parent club, known as the Boston Bees from 1936–1940, reverted to its previous identity, the Braves.

 Long baseball tradition

 The Connecticut capital had been in organized baseball since the Hartford Dark Blues were a charter member of the National League in 1876–77.
 After those two years in Major League Baseball, Hartford was represented in eleven different minor leagues — including three earlier versions of the "Eastern League."
 When the Class B Northeastern League folded after the 1934 season during the depths of the Great Depression, Hartford was without professional baseball for three seasons.
-Then it joined the Class A New York–Pennsylvania League of 1923–37.
-The arrival of franchises in Hartford and Trenton, New Jersey, caused the NYPL to change its identity to the Eastern League for 1938, with 2012 marking the 75th consecutive season the league has used the name.
+Then Hartford joined the Class A New York–Pennsylvania League.
+The arrival of franchises in Hartford and Trenton, New Jersey, caused the NYPL to change its identity to the Eastern League in 1938, with 2012 marking the 75th consecutive season the league has used the name.